pauldotyu/moaw/workshops/pre03-aks/workshop.md

 EOF
 ```

-Next, we need to create a SecretProviderClass.
+Next, we need to create a SecretProviderClass which will tell the Secret Store CSI driver which secrets to mount and where to retrieve them from.

 <div class="task" data-title="Task">

-> Run the following commands to retrieve information needed to create a SecretProviderClass using a [workload identity](https://learn.microsoft.com/azure/aks/csi-secrets-store-identity-access#access-with-an-azure-ad-workload-identity-preview) to access the key vault.
+> Run the following commands to retrieve information needed to create a SecretProviderClass using a workload identity to access the key vault.

 </div>